Skip to main content

 • mcp__puppeteer__puppeteer_navigate matches the puppeteer_navigate tool provided by the puppeteer server

-Task (subagents)
+Agent (subagents)

-• Task(Explore) matches the Explore subagent
+• Agent(Explore) matches the Explore subagent

-• Task(Plan) matches the Plan subagent
+• Agent(Plan) matches the Plan subagent

 Add these rules to the deny array in your settings or use the --disallowedTools CLI flag to disable specific agents.
 To disable the Explore agent: